darktable-org/dtdocs/content/special-topics/color-management/rendering-intent.md

 : Out-of-gamut colors are converted to colors having the same lightness, but different saturation.
 Other colors remain unmodified.

 saturation
-: Saturation is kept but lightness is slightly changed.
+: Saturation is retained but lightness is slightly changed.

 absolute colorimetric
 : Keep the white point.